- Last Updated on 27 October 2016

-PRMD has released a draft environmental impact report for the proposed Belden Barns Farmstead and Winery Project on Sonoma Mountain Road.
-Any comments must be received by 5 PM August 1, 2016 at the address in the notice.
-The board of supervisors have scheduled a Public Hearing on the draft environmental impact report for this project at 2:10 pm, Tuesday, July 19.
+PRMD released a draft environmental impact report for the proposed Belden Barns Farmstead and Winery Project on Sonoma Mountain Road in suymmer 2016 and comments were due by August 1, 2016.
+The board of supervisors has tentively scheduled a Public Hearing on this project on Tuesday, November 15.

 The 406 page Draft EIR can be found here.

 The BVCA hosted a Candidates’ Forum with 1st District candidates Susan Gorin, Gina Cuclis, and Keith Rhinehart on April 6 at the Bennett Valley Grange.